Skip to main content

 Defining Collateral

-When non-cash collateral is used as collateral on a trade then it needs to be defined in the AssetPayout of the product.
+When non-cash collateral is used as collateral on a trade then it needs to be defined in the AssetPayout.
 This can be done using the security type under securityInformation.

 Parties, Party Roles and Counterparties